-- Debug variants (86Box-Debug) as of April 2nd 2023. - These variants were compiled with debug symbols and reduced optimizations to help with running the emulator under gdb or other debuggers.
-They were eliminated as the setup process for debugging grew closer to just compiling from source instead. - Dev variants (86Box-Dev and 86Box-DevODR) as of November 18th 2021. - These variants contained incomplete and experimental features subject to change at any time, with the -Dev variant also containing the New Recompiler beta. - Optimized variants (86Box-Optimized) as of March 18th 2021. - These variants' aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior.
+- Dev variants (86Box-Dev and 86Box-DevODR) as of November 18th 2021. - These variants contained incomplete and experimental features subject to change at any time, with the -Dev variant also containing the New Recompiler beta. - Optimized variants (86Box-Optimized) as of March 18th 2021. - These variants' aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior. - Optimized binaries can still be produced by compiling 86Box from source with the --preset=optimized CMake flag, which enables optimizations for the build host's CPU microarchitecture.
+No support will be provided for those.

-2.16 API
+2.15 API